apache/incubator-uniffle-website/community/how to release.md

 All Uniffle to checksums, signatures, and public keys must refer to the main Apache website https://downloads.apache.org/ and should use https://(SSL).
 For example: https://downloads.apache.org/incubator/uniffle/KEYS

-The DISCLAIMER-WIP disclaimer is currently used, please add this description `As the DISCLAIMER-WIP shows....` to the email.
-If the WIP pending problem is solved later, it can be removed.
-Use of WIP, see https://issues.apache.org/jira/browse/LEGAL-469 for details
 :::

 - To vote in the Uniffle community, send an email to: `dev@uniffle.apache.org`